iris-edu/EMC-ParaView/README.md

     Please contact manoch@iris.washington.edu

- 2018-04-27
+ 2018-04-30
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

  DESCRIPTION:

- This bundles provides a set of Python programmable filters/sources to allow ParaView open-source, multi-platform data analysis and visualization application to display EMC netCDF models along with other auxiliary Earth data.
-After installing this package (see INSTALL.txt) the plugins/macros in the package allow you to:
+ This bundles provides a set of Python programmable filters/sources to allow ParaView open-source, multi-platform data analysis and visualization application
+ (on macOS® and Linux® platforms) to display EMC netCDF models along with other auxiliary Earth data.
+After installing this package (see INSTALL.txt) the plugins/macros in the package will allow you to:

     - Draw Boundaries of:
         + very low-resolution, low-resolution or intermediate resolution coastlines